GuzeevIosif/slot-ml-service/Readme.md

 All research notebooks can be found in the `research` folder.

 `service` folder have containerized service with latest model.
-All are save in the clickhouse database.
+All users queries are saved in the clickhouse database.

 #### Service config